marcellof23/cellotadel/DEPLOYMENT.md

 1. ✅ Create Proxmox VMs (control plane + workers)
 2. ✅ Install Talos Linux on all nodes
 3. ✅ Bootstrap the Kubernetes cluster
-4. ✅ Install ArgoCD
-5. ✅ Configure ArgoCD for self-management
-6. ✅ Save kubeconfig and talosconfig files
+4. ✅ Save kubeconfig and talosconfig files

 ### Step 3: Access Your Cluster